We own a home outright and don’t owe anyone a dime. We didn’t pay the note off early, we actually received the house totally debt free.

 4) Resolutely decided against debt for a home- I had a lot of time to listen to Dave Ramsey so I knew one of his favorite mantras was “I don’t borrow money for anything.”
 Those words, coupled with a verse in Romans 8:13 that admonished us to owe no one anything, continually echoed in my mind.
 I thought, if Dave could get through business and life without debt, so could we.
 So why not at least try.
 That’s exactly what we did.

 After about a year and a half of diligently paying down debt and saving leftover money, it happened.
 We received a phone call and it was with the great news that a house was available to us with no debt!
 The year before, we were at a crossroads: tired of doing our part, but being so far away from the prospect of home ownership.
-We almost went back on our debt free resolution and started the mortgage pre-approval process!
+We almost went back on our debt free resolution and started the home loan refinancing process!
 We were weary and wanted to make our home happen quicker than we thought it would take.
 Thankfully, our thoughts were invaded with the nagging feeling that this wasn’t the right way for us.
 In the middle of that process, my husband and I recommitted to our debt free plan and bailed out of the loan application process.
 Thank, God!
 If we had gone forward, we would not be in a position receive our debt free home.